 3. Ikeda Gankodo Fan Shop

 Ikeda Gankodo is a small traditional craft shop on Sanjo Dori selling uchiwa fixed fans and sensu folding fans.
-This family business is 150 years old and famous in Nara for its unique method of decorating its handcrafted fans.
+This family business was founded in the Kaei era of the mid-19th century and is famous in Nara for its unique method of decorating its handcrafted fans.
 The colorful folding fans are painted with typical Nara motifs, and the uchiwa fixed fans are decorated with delicate fretwork patterns that are cut directly into the paper.
 These fans are truly local products that you cannot buy anywhere else.

 A colorful display of folding fans at Ikeda Gankodo